Icinga/icinga2/doc/6-object-types.md

   display_name    |**Optional.** A short description of the time period. update          |**Required.** The "update" script method takes care of updating the internal representation of the time period.
-In virtually all cases you should import the "legacy-timeperiod" template to take care of this setting. ranges          |**Required.** A dictionary containing information which days and durations apply to this timeperiod.
+In virtually all cases you should import the "legacy-timeperiod" template to take care of this setting. ranges          |**Required.** A dictionary containing information which days and durations apply to this timeperiod. prefer_includes |**Optional.** Boolean for prefer include or exclude timeperiods.
+Default to true. excludes        |**Optional.** An array of timeperiods, which should exclude from your timerange. includes        |**Optional.** An array of timeperiods, which should include into your timerange.

 The `/etc/icinga2/conf.d/timeperiods.conf` file is usually used to define timeperiods including this one.